Spanish Town carjacking suspect never booked, community asks why

 "I don't live far from where it happened," she said.

 Surveillance video from that morning shows an 18-wheeler parked on the street.
 A car pulls along side it and brake lights are activated.
 Then a car pulls in a driveway behind that 18-wheeler and parks.
 Two individuals are seen coming behind and one appears to be holding a weapon.
-The open the car door pointing at the driver.
+They open the car door, pointing at the driver.
 That driver exits and the two individuals get in the car and back out of the driveway.

 Baton Rouge police officers found the car and one of the carjackers, a juvenile.